 Ecological Restoration Projects

 Activities include cutting brush from remnant and restored areas, removing invasive plants, and burn unit preparation.
 As you work you'll learn about the Arboretum and its plant communities.
 Tools and training provided.
 We encourage volunteers from all backgrounds and experience levels.
 All tools, equipment, instruction, and refreshments are provided.
 Participants are advised to wear long pants, sturdy shoes, work gloves and other seasonally appropriate clothing.
-Youths 12-17 are welcome when accompanied by a parent or guardian, with advance arrangements.
+Insect repellent is also quite useful.
+Youths 12–17 are welcome when accompanied by a parent or guardian, with advance arrangements.

 Please contact Earth Partnership Field Manager Marian Farrior at (608) 265-5214, or e-mail firstname.lastname@example.org for more information about the drop-in work parties.